cmsparks/hackchicago-stars/README.md

 # hackchicago-stars

-Project for Hack Chicago 2018
+Project for Hack Chicago 2018.
+Hosted on http://cmsparks.com/stars (loads pretty slowly because of a slow server and a large amount of data)

 ## Project Synopsis